Revolutionary War Artillery & Cannons

 American Artillery grew out of a small number of militia artillery companies in the Colonies.
 When war came, the members of these companies brought to the Patriot cause their expertise and their guns.
 Foremost among these was Henry Knox, a Boston bookseller, volunteer artilleryman and self-taught military genius, who took charge of the foundling American artillery branch and whipped it into a formidable force, probably the most effective branch of the Continental Army.

 The available guns were truly a hodge-podge.
-In the beginning the ordnance consisted of whatever could be "liberated" before the British Army came along and removed them - obsolete cannon from coast batteries, hand-me-down guns of volunteer companies and ships cannon.
+In the beginning, the ordnance consisted of whatever could be “liberated” before the British Army came along and removed them – obsolete cannons from coast batteries, hand-me-down guns of volunteer companies and ship cannons.
 The motley collection consisted of three-pounder to 24-pounder guns, with the larger calibers most numerous.
 As a result of this imbalance, and because it was inevitable that this small stock of ordnance would be insufficient, gunfounding was begun in various places.
 The first to be produced were small one- and two-pounder swivel guns for naval use, but once the techniques had been mastered larger weapons were made.
 In 1776 some sixty 12-pounders and 18-pounders were cast in Pennsylvania, and shortly afterwards a standardized four-pounder light field gun was put into production.

 American-manufactured guns were largely copies of British standard models, since these were the easiest to obtain for the preparation of patterns.
 A few were constructed on the lines advocated by John Muller, who was the Professor of Artillery and Fortification at the Royal Academy, Woolwich.
-His book, "A Treatise of Artillery," had been published in 1756 and was the standard text of the day, and a pirate copy was published in Philadelphia in 1779, which became the handbook of the American artillerymen.
-In this book Muller had published plans of cannon based on sundry theories of his own, and as a result the few cannon which were ever built to Muller's ideas were made in America.
+His book, “A Treatise of Artillery,” was published in 1756 and was the standard text of the day, and a pirate copy was published in Philadelphia in 1779, which became the handbook of the American artillerymen.
+In this book, Muller had published plans of a cannon based on sundry theories of his own, and as a result, the few cannons that were ever built according to Muller’s ideas were made in America.
 You can tell an American cast tube by looking for a liberty cap on a pole and a sunburst design cast into the metal.
-The letters "U.S." or "U.C." for United Colonies also appear on some guns.
+The letters “U.S.” or “U.C.” for United Colonies also appear on some guns.

 To convey an idea of the complexity of the American artillery train, here is Knox’s requests for artillery for 1778: Brigade artillery, 17 brigades, with four guns each: – 68 pieces to be 3, 4, or 6 pounders; with the park – two 24-pounders, four 12-pounders, four 8-inch howitzers, eight 5 1/2 -inch howitzers, ten 3 or 4 pounders, ten 6-pounders, for reserve, to be kept at a proper distance from the camp, thirty 3, 4, and 6-pounders, two 12-pounders, one 24-pounder, all the foregoing brigade, park , and reserve guns and howitzers to be brass.
 In addition, twelve 18-pounders, twelve 12-pounders, battering pieces, on traveling carriages, together with two 5 1/2 -inch and twelve 8, 9, and 10 inch mortars; the battering pieces and mortars to be cast in iron.